Scarborough Boat Harbour

 • Early 2022 to late 2023 Preparing supporting technical assessments, reviewing community feedback, and draft master plan preparation

-• November/December 2023 Community consultation on the draft master plan
+• November 2023 to March 2024 public consultation on the draft master plan

 • Mid-2024 Master plan expected to be finalised